bgarciamoura/gh-actions-template/README.md

 ### Auto PR

-The main goal of this workflow it's automate the PR's creation for personal repos.
-Stop creating PR's manually or commiting just to one branch, create as many branch do you want and use this workflow to auto send them to the main branch.
+The main goal of this workflow is to automate the PR's creation for personal repos.

+Stop creating PR's manually, or commiting to just one branch, create as many branches as do you want and use this workflow to auto send them to the main branch.

 *Advertising*<br>
 Do not use this workflow for teams.
-To do that you have to change the workflow removing the auto merge option.
+To do that you have to change the workflow, removing the auto merge option.

 #### How to config

-The first thing you'll have to do is create a token to gh-actions access your repository:
+The first thing you'll have to do is to create a github actions token:

-1. You have to enter in your github account, click on your photo on the right screen side and go to settings;
+1. You have to access your github account, click on your photo on the right side of the screen and go to settings;
-2. Once there, in the left panel scroll down until you find the **Developer settings** and click it;
+2. Once there, in the left panel scroll down until you find the **Developer settings** and click on;
 3. In the new page, click on **Personal access tokens**, to expand the selection, and choose **Fine-grained tokens**;
-4. Generate a new token with access permissions to all your repositories and repositories permissions to **Read and Write**;
+4. Now, generate a new token with access to your repositories and **Read and Write** permissions;
 5. Save this token in a safe place to use on your repositories;

-With the token in hands, follow to your desired repository and access the settings page of that repo.
+With the token in hands, go to your desired repository and access the settings page of that repo.

 1. In the settings page, on the left panel, access the **Secrets and variables** section to expand the list, under Security options and click on **Actions**;
-2. On that page, you can create a new *Repository secret*, it will store the token that you had created in the previous step;
+2. On that page, you can create a new *Repository secret*, it will store the token that you have created in the previous step;
 3. Click on **New repository secret**, put the name as 'TOKEN', all caps, and paste the token on the *Secret* section, then save and you're ready to go;